English

 Grades: 10-12

 In this course, students will analyze representations of environment in American literature through the lens of ecocriticism.
-The class will start with some foundational ecocritical theory and then move through environmental American literature in several themed units (for example: Animals, Ecofeminism, Transcorporeality, and Urban Environments).
-In their analysis, students will note historical context, form, relations to the nonhuman, and the way nature is framed.
-They will unpack representations of environment in order to understand their literary value, but also discern the kinds of human/nonhuman relations these representations can provoke or invite.
-Additionally, students will contemplate representations and responses to nature as they embark on a service-learning project, The Eco Impact Project, which will allow the class to create the kind of representations that bring about sustainable human/nonhuman relations.
+They will start with some foundational ecocritical theory and then move through environmental American literature in several themed units (for example: Animals, Ecofeminism, Transcorporeality, and Urban Environments).
+In the analysis, the class will note historical context, form, relations to the nonhuman, and the way nature is framed.
+Students will unpack representations of environment in order to understand their literary value, but also discern the kinds of human/nonhuman relations these representations canĀ provoke or invite.
+They will contemplate representations and responses to nature as we embark on a service-learning project, The Eco Impact Project, which will allow the class to create the kind of representations that bring about sustainable human/nonhuman relations.Ā

 Grades: 10-12